Blog

 Workers’ Comp Insurance: 8 Ways to Trim Costs

-Editor's Note: This workers’ comp insurance article originally appeared in the Q2-2023 issue of Premier Flooring Retailer, a trade magazine published by the World Floor Covering Association.
+Editor's Note: This workers’ comp insurance article originally appeared in Premier Flooring Retailer, a trade magazine published by the World Floor Covering Association.
 Reprinted with permission, this piece contains helpful tips for all construction businesses, not just the flooring industry.

 Workers’ compensation insurance in the construction trades is expensive.
 Flooring businesses, for example, see a greater than average number of debilitating back and knee injuries, as well as knife mishaps.